History of Orange County, California: County establishment

 After several failed attempts in previous sessions, the California State Legislature passed a bill authorizing the portion of Los Angeles County south of Coyote Creek to hold a referendum on whether to remain part of Los Angeles County or to secede and form a new county to be named "Orange" as directed by the legislature.
+The county is said to have been named for the citrus fruit in an attempt to promote immigration by suggesting a semi-tropical paradise – a place where anything could grow.
+James William Towner, a large landowner in Santa Ana and former member of the Oneida Community, was appointed by the then governor to hold the referendum.
 The referendum required a 2/3 vote for secession to take place, and on June 4, 1889, the vote was 2,509 to 500 in favor of secession.
 After the referendum, Los Angeles County filed three lawsuits to prevent the secession, but their attempts were futile.

 On July 17, 1889, a second referendum was held south of the Coyote Creek to determine if the county seat of the new county would be Anaheim or Santa Ana, along with an election for every county officer.
 Santa Ana defeated Anaheim in the referendum.
 With the referendum having passed, the County of Orange was officially incorporated on August 1, 1889.
+Much of the land around the future county courthouse were owned by members of the Oneida Community, and Towner would become the county's first Superior Court judge.
 Since the incorporation of the county, the only geographical changes made to the boundary was when the County and Los Angeles County traded some parcels of land around Coyote Creek to conform to city blocks.

-The county is said to have been named for the citrus fruit in an attempt to promote immigration by suggesting a semi-tropical paradise – a place where anything could grow.

 In 1919, the California State Legislature redefined the county's boundary with Los Angeles County to no longer follow Coyote Creek but instead along Public Land Survey System township lines instead.